vertica/VerticaPy/docs/source/examples_learn_pokemon.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/examples_pokemon_table_clean_2.html

-Let's use the current_relation method to see how our data preparation so far on the :py:func:`~verticapy.vDataFrame` generates SQL code.
+Let's use the current_relation method to see how our data preparation so far on the :py:mod:`~verticapy.vDataFrame` generates SQL code.

 .. ipython:: python